-Come and enjoy music, fun, food, family-friendly activities and a sense of community in the downtown area on the first Saturday of every month all year long.
+Come and enjoy music, fun, food, family-friendly activities and a sense of community in the downtown area on the first Saturday of the month a majority of the year.

-Participate in theme-related events and activities that will include Farmer’s Market, local artists displaying their work, athletics, a scavenger hunt, kids activities, and other pop-up activities.
+Participate in theme-related events and activities that could include Farmer’s Market, local artists displaying their work, athletics, a scavenger hunt, kids activities, and other pop-up activities.
 You’ll also find the prize drawings, sidewalk sales, outdoor concerts, local eateries and food vendors to enhance the festive atmosphere.

-First Saturdays are brought to you through the collaborative work of many downtown merchants, the City of Ridgefield, Ridgefield School District, Ridgefield Community Library, Ridgefield Art Association and the Farmer’s Market.
+First Saturdays are brought to you through the collaborative work of many downtown merchants, the City of Ridgefield, Ridgefield School District, Ridgefield Community Library, Ridgefield Chamber of Commerce, Ridgefield Art Association and the Farmer’s Market.